How Do You Know When It's Time to Change Your CPAP Supplies?

 Other CPAP machine maintenance “best practices”

 I use my calendar app to remind myself to clean, replenish, or replace my supplies.
-Set recurring dates for each based on the recommendations cited here or by your CPAP provider or manufacturer.
+Set recurring dates for each based on the recommendations here or the ones your CPAP provider or manufacturer give you.
 Then, tend to them as they pop up in your To-Do List.

 Interested in reading more about getting the most out of your CPAP?
 Explore our featured collection of tips and tricks for CPAP users.